-However, if a landlord is aware of a water leak and does not repair it, and mold grows in the premises as a result of the leak without the tenant's knowledge, the landlord is potentially liable for any damage to the tenant's property.
+At the same time, if a landlord is aware of a water leak, does not repair it, and mold grows in the premises as a result of the leak without the tenant's knowledge, the landlord is potentially liable for any damage to the tenant's property.
 For example, the leak and mold may occur in a storage area or the back of a little-used closet, such that the tenant is not aware of the problem or that the tenant's property is becoming damaged.

 Once a tenant is aware of a mold or water problem, the tenant should remove property that may be affected by the problem from a location where it might become damaged, and take reasonable measures to prevent further damage to any property already exposed to the problem.

-Most health problems caused by mold tend to be modest, and to clear up once the mold is removed or the affected person leaves the premises.
-However, sometimes mold has a more significant impact on health, whether due to the nature and extent of the mold problem or due to the age or medical condition of the person exposed to the mold.
+Most health problems caused by mold tend to be modest, and most clear up once the mold is removed or the affected person leaves the premises.
+However, whether due to the nature and extent of the mold problem or due to the age or medical condition of the person exposed to the mold, sometimes mold has a more significant impact on health.

 At the higher end of the damages scale, somebody who develops serious health problems that can be medically attributed to the mold exposure may be able to recover a substantial award of damages as a result of the exposure.
 Damages could include recovery medical fees, lost past or future wages, pain and suffering and, in some states, could potentially include punitive damages.